The Battle of Britain Memorial

 The central memorial of a seated airman gazing out to sea is complemented by the Christopher Foxley-Norris Memorial Wall, which lists the names of all those who Churchill first described as ‘the Few’ in one of his most famous speeches of the Second World War.
 Those words: “Never in the field of human conflict was so much owed by so many to so Few” are inscribed on the Beaverbrook Wall at the site.

 Other attractions include full-size replicas of a Spitfire and Hurricane, together with a café and gift shop.
-Work is also due to begin in 2013 on a major new visitor experience and learning centre at the site, to be called “The Wing”.
+In 2013 the site added a major new visitor experience and learning centre called “The Wing”.

 Free Car Sticker: Valid Until 31st December 2013Claim Offer